The weekly federal-spending brief. One email a Sunday. Free. No tracking.

 U.S.–China competition angle

-U.S. cancer research leadership depends on sustained funding for academic centers; China is expanding cancer research investments and clinical trial capacity.
+U.S. cancer research leadership depends on sustained funding to academic centers; China has increased oncology R&D investment, making continuous NIH support strategically important.

 Period of performance